Ultimate Going Vegan Guide

 So you’ve decided you’re interested in going vegan.
 First off, congratulations!
 Going vegan is one of the best decisions you can make for yourself, the environment, and the animals that call our planet “home.”
 Once you commit to going vegan, your life—and your relationship with the world around you—will undoubtedly change for the better.

 If you’re feeling overwhelmed, we get it.
 There is so much to learn about the vegan lifestyle that it can seem a bit dizzying.
-Consider this your ultimate guide to everything you need to know about going vegan.
+Consider this your ultimate guide to vegan beauty products and all you need to know about going vegan.

 At Kinder Beauty, we’re passionate about following a vegan lifestyle because we know how impactful it can be.
 Change starts with you, and when you go vegan, you’ll see firsthand how much of a difference you can make.